Full Text: <1073>

 TY - JOUR

-T1 - A virtual sample diffusion generation method guided by LLM-generated knowledge for enhancing information completeness and zero-shot fault diagnosis in building thermal systems
+T1 - Virtual sample diffusion generation method guided by large language model-generated knowledge for enhancing information completeness and zero-shot fault diagnosis in building thermal systems

 J0 - Journal of Zhejiang University Science A